animegamer4422/MY-MUSIC/README.md

 The Usage

+Just share the video to termux after installing the script.

 TYPE 'my-music' to download videos and 'my-musicao' to download ao(audio only) and 'my-musiccs'/'my-musiccsao' to cs(cut and save) a video/audio without downloading the whole video and if ever cs(cut and save) scripts fail try using 'my-musicav'(advanced) to directly get the correct file and cut it.

 AND LASTLY type 'my-musichelp' to see this help/usage message and type 'my-musicupdate' to reinstall/update the script